 ● Hold your gym to high standards and come to terms with the fact that fitness centers aren’t always the best option when it comes to getting in your workout

 But you don’t have to let the cold or air quality at the local gym keep you from getting in your daily exercise.
-A home gym is a great option, not only for the comfort and convenience factor, but also because you can control the Indoor Air Quality yourself.
+An at-home gym is a great option, not only for the comfort and convenience factor, but also because you can control the Indoor Air Quality yourself.

 An air purifier is also necessary because during a workout, you’ll breathe in more of whatever contaminants or impurities are in the air around you.
 Not only can it clean the air in your home gym but it can tackle odors, too.